-3.2.2 Natural Community Conservation Planning Act / Habitat Conservation Plan (NCCP / HCP)
+3.2.2 Natural Community Conservation Planning Act/Habitat Conservation Plan (NCCP/HCP)

 The California State Legislature passed the Natural Community Conservation Planning (NCCP) Act in 1991 in response to amendments of the Federal Endangered Species Act.
-This legislation is implemented through establishment of a Habitat Conservation Plan (HCP) focused on promoting species diversity and habitat abundance in a "reserve system" by implementing a long-term "adaptive management" program.
+This legislation is implemented through establishment of a Habitat Conservation Plan (HCP) focused on promoting species diversity and habitat abundance in a reserve system by implementing a long-term adaptive management program.
 The approach aims to achieve a balance between support of a wide variety of plant and animal populations with compatible land use development in appropriate areas.

-In 1996, TARE was part of 8,377 acres managed by Orange County Harbors, Beaches, and Parks Department (now OC Parks) identified as a Reserve Area within the Coastal Subregion of the Natural Community Conservation Plan (California) / Habitat Conservation Plan (U.S. Federal).
+In 1996, TARE was part of 8,377 acres managed by Orange County Harbors, Beaches, and Parks Department (now OC Parks) identified as a Reserve Area within the Coastal Subregion of the Natural Community Conservation Plan (California) / Habitat Conservation Plan (U.S. Federal), referred to as the NCCP/HCP.
 An Implementation Agreement designated TARE as a permanent reserve of CSS and other associated habitat types.
 Specific use restrictions and management practices were identified to permanently protect environmentally sensitive areas.
+These allowed uses include passive recreation activities such as hiking, picnicking, nature interpretation, and equestrian activities on designated trails.
+Other allowed features and activities include pre-existing park amenities, administrative and interpretive facilities, and mountain biking on designated trails.